jonas-raposinha/R-trend-correct/README.md

 ![plot7](https://github.com/jonas-raposinha/R-trend-correct/blob/master/images/7.png)

 Here, the median filter performance is closer to that of the mean.
-It does perhaps not catch the shape of the curve quite as nicely, fares slightly better in regions with large variation.
+It does perhaps not catch the shape of the curve quite as nicely, but fares slightly better in regions with large variation.
 A nice discussion on median filters (for image processing, which I find sometimes makes for more pedagogical presentations) can be found in [(Peng, Seminar report, 2004)](http://www.massey.ac.nz/~mjjohnso/notes/59731/presentations/Adaptive%20Median%20Filtering.doc)

 Next, we turn to polynomial internpolation, in which a polynomial is fitted to the data set according to certain criteria.
 A common approach is to make iterations of interpolation and baseline/trend subtraction until a satisfactory result is reached, as described in [(Gan et al, Chemometrics Intel.
 Lab.
 Sys., 2006)](https://doi.org/10.1016/j.chemolab.2005.08.009).